-We shall also learn some other database languages, both concrete and abstract, including relational algebra, Datalog, ODL/OQL (the object-oriented database emerging standard), and parts of SQL3 (the next relational standard).
-We cover the language PL/SQL, which is specific to the Oracle DBMS that we use in the class laboratory, including ``object-relational'' features that allow object-oriented features into relational systems.
-Finally, we shall cover XML and DTD's (document-type definitions), that is another emerging standard for representing databases as documents, in the HTML tradition.
+We shall also learn some other database languages, both concrete and abstract, including relational algebra, Datalog, OQL (the object-oriented database emerging standard), and parts of SQL3 (the next relational standard).
 A Course outline is available.

 It is not our goal to study database system implementation (e.g., how to build a system that processes SQL queries efficiently).
-Study of that very important subject begins in CS245.
+Study of that very important subject begins in CS245A.

 We shall assume that students are proficient already with Unix and C. (C++ is not required, but it is allowed for those who prefer to use it.)

-SITN students can access the Unix workstations remotely via dial-in (try 650-325-1010) or telnet.
-If you have access to ar Oracle-8 system including PL/SQL and Pro*C, you may use that.
-We have to be sticky about what system you use not because we love Oracle, but because we are going to be exploring some very specific capabilities of this system, and it will present problems for you and us both, if you do not have all these features.
-We cannot make any exceptions for problems incurred by using your own computing facilities rather than those provided by Stanford.
+SITN students can access the Unix workstations remotely via dial-in (try 650-498-1440) or telnet.
+If you have access to a full-fledged relational database management system that has an SQL interactive interface and a C application programming interface, then you may use that system.
+However, we will not make any exceptions for problems incurred by using your own computing facilities rather than those provided by Stanford.

 Students may also wish to purchase an SQL2 manual, although SQL2 is not quite identical to the version of SQL supported by Oracle.
 Two recommended books are:

-subscribe cs145-allto majordomo @ lists.stanford.edu.
+subscribe cs145-all YOUR EMAILto majordomo @ lists.
 The message should come from your preferred mail-reading host.

 No late homeworks will be accepted.
 However, each student is allowed one extension of at most 48 hours.
 This amount of time cannot be divided among assignments; it applies to one assignment only.